-In addition to providing renewable energy, mitigation and landscape amenity planting can also provide ecological benefits, such as providing habitat and food sources for native birds and herpetofauna.
+Mitigation/landscape planting can also provide ecological benefits, such as providing habitat and food sources for native birds and herpetofauna.

 Lastly, adverse effects associated with the project are able to be readily avoided, remedied or mitigated as will be outlined in the effects assessment.